 Samantha obtained a PhD from Binghamton University in 2017.

 Samantha’s instructional design and eLearning development work focuses on creating an accessible user interface that delivers engaging content with precision.

-Dr. Fox’s work focuses on content creation for anti-oppression; diversity, equity, and inclusion; and health and well-being.
+Dr. Fox’s focus is on content creation for anti-oppression; diversity, equity, and inclusion; and health and well-being.

-Samantha seeks to elaborate on the dynamics of resistance and resilience among working peoples, indigenous communities, peasants, and fringe populations involved in building autonomous practices that challenge capitalist dependency.
+Samantha examines the dynamics of resistance and resilience among working peoples, indigenous communities, peasants, and fringe populations involved in building autonomous practices that challenge capitalist dependency.